Frank the Baptist

-Frank the Baptist is an American alternative rock band founded in San Diego, California by frontman Frank Vollmann.
+Frank the Baptist is an American alternative rock band founded in San Diego, California, by frontman Frank Vollmann.

 History

-Strobelight Records was founded to release their first album, Different Degrees of Empty, in 2003, and all of the band's following albums have been released by the record label.
+Strobelight Records was founded to release their first album, Different Degrees of Empty, in 2003.
 In 2004, the band toured Europe for the first time to support their second album, Beggars Would Ride.
 The band played at the Wave-Gotik-Treffen music festival in May 2005.

 Frank Vollmann relocated to Berlin in 2006, joining long-time comrades Fez Wrecker (Bonniwell Music Machine, The Fuzztones) and Benn Ra (Hatesex, ex-Diva Destruction), both of whom had coincidentally played in early incarnations of Frank the Baptist in San Diego in 1997–1998.
-East Berliner Phantomas joined on drums, and the new line-up debuted at The Villa in Leipzig on Friday 13, 2006.
+East Berliner Phantomas joined on drums, and the new line-up of the Berlin Chapter debuted at The Villa in Leipzig on Friday 13, 2006.

-In November 2006, the band went into Studio Wong in Berlin-Kreuzberg and recorded the band's latest album, The New Colossus.
+In November 2006, the band went into Studio Wong in Berlin-Kreuzberg and recorded the band's 3rd album, The New Colossus.

-The band maintains a headquarters of sorts at a bar run by Frank and Fez, called "The Speakeasy Berlin".
+From 2006-2009, the band maintained a headquarters of sorts at a bar run by Frank and Fez, called "The Speakeasy Berlin".

+From 2009-2014, the band went through various periods of touring and festival appearances, mixed with periods of inactivity and lineup changes.

+In 2015, they self-released their 4th album As the Camp Burns as the long awaited follow up to the critically successful New Colossus.

+2019 saw the group join Dark Dinensions label, and released their 5th album Road Omen.